tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/authentication.md

 #USER_API_KEY
 </ApiKeyCodeblock>

-You can use it to authenticate via the HTTP `Authorization` header:
+You can use it to authenticate via the HTTP `Authorization` header like this:

 <Tabs>